VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 It took more time to mock `Activity1` than `Activity2`: 607 vs 274 ms.
 If you mock `Activity3`, `Activity4`, etc, each of them would take ~250 ms to initialize.
-Compare mocking a new object 13 ms vs mocking a new activity ~250 ms.
+Compare mocking a small object 13 ms vs mocking a new activity ~250 ms.
 Mocking the same activity for a second time is as fast as the baseline.

-Summary.
+#### Summary
 Mockito slows you down whenever you mock a type for a first time.
 The more complex class is, the more time it takes to mock.
 The time Mockito takes doesn't seem critical even for a large core base.